Kyle Rolek, Retirement Planning Specialist

 Don't bet on it.

-To be conservative with your planning, either assume Social Security increases at the current rate (1.3% in 2021) or assume no cost of living increase at all.
+To be conservative with your planning, either assume Social Security increases at a lower rate or assume no cost of living increase at all.

 What Can You Do To Protect Yourself From Inflation?